 As a reminder, here is the purpose for my website:

-Realize this isn’t the final chapter of their story.
+in the person and promises of God, realizing this isn’t the final chapter of her story.

 I will be reorganizing things a bit so you can find what you want easier.
 As changes are made, i’ll keep you updated.